michael-schwarz/michael-schwarz.github.io/_news/announcement_13.md

 related_posts: false
 ---

-Just accepted: Our paper "Taking out the Toxic Trash: Recovering Precision in Mixed Flow-Sensitive Static Analyses" will be presented at PLDI this year.
+Just accepted: Our paper **Taking out the Toxic Trash: Recovering Precision in Mixed Flow-Sensitive Static Analyses** will be presented at **PLDI** this year.
 See you in South Korea! 🇰🇷